Our chicken bog recipe will turn out an economical, comforting meal using simple ingredients.

 We also serve the rice and salad with lime watermelon juice, to match the recommended calorie intake and make the meal more satisfying.
 Lime is a good source of vitamin C, which builds a healthy immune system.

-More Chicken & Rice Recipes to Try
+More Delicious Chicken and Rice Recipes to Try

 Our chicken bog recipe comes together in 40 minutes, and the end result is amazing.
 Use the simmering time to prepare your salad and juice, and you'll have a wholesome meal for a crowd in less than an hour.